We found 4 providers with an interest in gastrointestinal problems and who accept Gold Navigate Plus 1000 near New York, NY.

-Dr. Christopher Dimaio is a New York, NY physician who specializes in adult gastroenterology.
+Dr. Christopher Dimaio's specialty is adult gastroenterology.
 These areas are among his clinical interests: esophageal cancer, chronic pancreatitis, and colon polyps.
-He is in-network for United Healthcare Platinum, United Healthcare Navigate, United Healthcare POS, and more.
-Dr. Dimaio attended SUNY, University at Buffalo School of Medicine & Biomedical Sciences for medical school and subsequently trained at Jefferson University Hospitals for residency.
-He has received the distinction of New York Super Doctors.
-He has an open panel.
+He is in-network for several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and United Healthcare POS.
+After attending SUNY, University at Buffalo School of Medicine & Biomedical Sciences for medical school, Dr. Dimaio completed his residency training at Jefferson University Hospitals.
+He has received the following distinction: New York Super Doctors.
+Dr. Dimaio has an open panel.

 Relevant Interests: , esophageal cancer, stomach cancer, colon polyps, pancreatic cancer, esophageal stricture (narrowing), colorectal cancer

-All Interests: Biliary Disease, Colon Polyps, Colorectal Cancer, Barrett's Esophagus, Chronic Pancreatitis, ...
+All Interests: Colon Polyps, Pancreatic Cancer, Gallstones, Biliary Disorders, Upper Endoscopy, Esophageal ...
 (Read more)

 Relevant Interests: , acid reflux (GERD)

 Dr. Daniel Hunt's area of specialization is colon & rectal surgery.
-His clinical interests include computer assisted surgery (CAS), rectal cancer, and colon cancer.
 He has a 5.0 out of 5 star average patient rating.
-Dr. Hunt honors Coresource, Blue Cross/Blue Shield, and Healthfirst, in addition to other insurance carriers.
-He attended Mount Sinai School of Medicine and subsequently trained at the University Hospital of Brooklyn and Saint Barnabas Medical Center, Livingston for residency.
-Awards and/or distinctions he has received include Resident Poster Presentation, New York Society of Colon and Rectal Surgery and Resident Teaching Award, SUNY Downstate.
+Areas of expertise for Dr. Hunt include computer assisted surgery (CAS), rectal cancer, and colon cancer.
+Dr. Hunt honors several insurance carriers, including Coresource, Blue Cross/Blue Shield, and Healthfirst.
+He graduated from Mount Sinai School of Medicine and then he performed his residency at the University Hospital of Brooklyn and Saint Barnabas Medical Center, Livingston.
+He has received distinctions including Physician of the Year, New York-Presbyterian/Lower Manhattan Hospital; Resident Poster Presentation, New York Society of Colon and Rectal Surgery; and Resident Teaching Award, SUNY Downstate.
 Dr. Hunt is professionally affiliated with Weill Cornell Medicine.

 Relevant Interests: , gastrointestinal problems (digestive disorders), rectal cancer, colon cancer, Crohn's disease, anal fissures, colorectal cancer, fecal incontinence, diverticular disease, colorectal problems, inflammatory bowel disease, ulcerative colitis, colon problems, hemorrhoids, bowel obstruction, rectal problems, intestinal (bowel) problems, rectal prolapse